Arnethegreat/yoshisisland-practice-hack/README.md

 ### Custom Yoshi Palette
 The palette editor accepts values in `BGR555` format.
 It's recommended to generate values with https://orangegb.com/BGR555/ using big endian byte order.

+### Exception Handler (Try recover from crash)
+Detects if game had a fatal crash (by use of BRK/COP instructions) and if so goes to debug menu where you can load latest save or rezone level.
+It also displays values at $700F00 as information for Tongue Glitch Cancel Setups.

+Currently you can choose it as submenu in debug menu but it will probably be replaced by other page later.
+> NOTE: This is not guaranteed to catch all crashes due to its chaotic nature
+> NOTE: Save States may become corrupted by a crash and stability is not guaranteed

 # How to assemble manually
 First, clone this repo.